lockss/lockss.github.io/administrators/admin/setting-up/clockss-file-transfer-guidelines.md

 Deliveries should include:

- + both content and related metadata
+ + both content and all related metadata
- + as discrete file data:
+ + materials as discrete file data:
-    + &#9744; in a single directory, or
+    - [ ] in a single directory, or
-    + &#9744; in a directory tree, or
+    - [ ] in a directory tree, or
-    + &#9744; packaged in a non-proprietary package format (e.g., tar, zip).
+    - [ ] packaged in a non-proprietary package format (e.g., tar, zip).
- + consistent metadata to content relationships
+ + consistent metadata to content relationships:
-    + &#9744; one metadata file per content file (1:1) or
+    - [ ] one metadata file per content file (1:1) or
-    + &#9744; one metadata file per multiple content files (1:M), with metadata file names that include a timestamp or other unique identifier.
+    - [ ] one metadata file per multiple content files (1:M), with metadata file names that include a timestamp or other unique identifier.

 #### Content